jbrant/GettingAndCleaningDataProject/Codebook.md

 | tGravityAcc-std()-Z         	| Standard deviation of time for acceleration due to gravity for Z-component of direction. 	|
 | tGravityAccMag-mean()       	| Mean time for acceleration magnitude due to gravity.                                     	|
 | tGravityAccMag-std()        	| Standard deviation of time for acceleration magnitude due to gravity.                    	|

+## Data Transformations
+*Note: Please reference the ReadMe for a more thorough description of transformations.*

+1. The training and test sets are merged.
+2. The feature set is read in and subsetted to include only the mean and standard deviation measures.
+3. The subsetted feature set is in turn used to subset the merged training/test dataset.
+4. The merged training/test dataset and activity dataset are joined on ActivityID in order to add textual activity labels to the dataset.
+5. The dataset is melted to a long, narrow format with one measure per row, the grain of which is at the feature ID level.
+6. The dataset is joined to the feature list by FeatureCode so that the textual feature label can replace the FeatureCode label.
+7. The dataset is dcasted to display a "tiday dataset", with subject and activity on rows, feature name on columns, and the mean of the given datapoint at each intersection.